 Like many other oral health conditions, the best prevention is maintaining good oral health.
 If your gums have already started to recede, you can help prevent worsening by maintaining a quality oral hygiene routine at home and avoiding sugary foods and drinks, processed foods, caffeine, tobacco products, and alcohol.
 You should also come in for an exam and consultation.

+As a well-known cosmetic dentist in the Lake Forest area of Chicago, Dr. James Fondriest treats patients with a variety of oral and dental conditions.
 Depending on your specific needs and the severity of your gum recession, Dr. Fondriest can suggest treatment plans to treat your condition and promote long-term oral health.
-To reserve an appointment with Dr. Fondriest, call us at (847) 234-0517 or visit us online at lakeforestdentalarts.com.
+To reserve an appointment with Dr. Fondriest, call us at (847) 234-0517 .